🎞️ View video tutorial: Creating prescriptions

 4. In the search field at the top of the prescribing area, type part or all of the medication name.
 As you type, the CHR displays matching medications in a list.
-Any of your matching frequent prescriptions display at the top of the list (indicated by a star).
+Any of your matching favourite prescriptions and clinic's formulary medications display at the top of the list.

 Select the medication you want to prescribe.
 If you selected a medication with a DIN number, it appears above the field on the right.